finbourne/lusid-sdk-csharp-preview/sdk/docs/CalendarsApi.md

 ## ListCalendars

-> PagedResourceListOfCalendar ListCalendars (string scope = null, DateTimeOffset? asAt = null, string page = null, int? start = null, int? limit = null, string filter = null)
+> PagedResourceListOfCalendar ListCalendars (string scope, DateTimeOffset? asAt = null, string page = null, int? start = null, int? limit = null, string filter = null)

-[EXPERIMENTAL] List all calenders
+[EXPERIMENTAL] List all calenders in a specified scope

 List calendars within a specific scope and a specific window of effective time, at a point in AsAt time.